Skip To Main Content

 Key Insights and Challenges

 Family composition matters when it comes to earning a living wage.
-The median income in Stanislaus County is 19% below the estimated living wage for a single parent with three children.
+The median income in Stanislaus County 28% below the estimated living wage for a single parent with three children.

 Two-thirds of Stanislaus County residents who live in poverty are employed, which means many individuals are working hard in one or more jobs and yet not earning a wage in which they can support themselves or their families.